Physical Therapist Assistant

 6. Student must meet the essential functions and technical standards required for the program as documented on the required WSCC physical form at www.wallacestate.edu -see Physical Form Essential Functions on the Health Division page.

 7. A minimum of 20 ACT composite score (National, Residual or Superscore) is required for admission consideration.
-Proof of score must be uploaded to online application.
+Proof of score must be uploaded to the online program application.
 Higher scores will receive more points in the application process.

 9. Applicants must possess a minimum of 3.0 or greater grade point average on a 4.0 scale with a “C” or better in all general required courses.
 GPA points calculated for program selection will be on the general education requirements only.
 Students who have successfully completed all of the general education requirements will be considered for admission first.
 Students who have not completed all general education requirements will be considered thereafter only if space is available and provided that submitted documentation reflects that the general education requirements will be successfully completed prior to the program start date.